TheOtherOther/TheOtherOther/README.md

 - 🔭 I am looking for small projects that I can get involved in to develop my skills and knowledge.

 I would say that my favorite languages are:
+  - Java
   - C#
-  - Java
   - Javascript

-but I'm not afraid to take on the challenge of a completely new language.
+but i am not afraid to take on the challenge of a completely new language.

 So if you have tasks in your projects that are beginner friendly. you can contact me at: